 Invested assets used in the Sufficiency Ratio calculation are valued at fair value.
 However, only a portion of the investment gains or losses is included in the asset value.
-Specifically, the current period's investment returns above or below a net expected long-term annual return are deferred and recognized over the next five years on a straight-line basis.
+Specifically, the current period's investment returns above or below a net long-term annualized return objective are deferred and recognized over the next five years on a straight-line basis.
 After five years, those past investment gains and losses are fully recognized in the asset value.
 This procedure moderates the effect of investment market return volatility and is known as the asset adjustment.

-As at June 30, 2023, the Sufficiency Ratio assets reflected a total asset increase of \$2,256 (December 31, 2022 - \$2,860) from assets reported under IFRS, comprised of the following:
+As at September 30, 2023, the Sufficiency Ratio assets reflected a total asset increase of \$3,202 (December 31, 2022 - \$2,860) from assets reported under IFRS, comprised of the following:

-- Investments reflect an increase of \$1,770 (December 31, 2022 - \$2,422) representing the cumulative unrecognized investment returns lower than the expected long-term annual rate of return assumption, net of investment expenses; offset by - A decrease of \$46 (December 31, 2022 - \$24) from cash and cash equivalents to exclude the restricted cash received from the Government of Ontario for the purpose of administering the COVID-19 Worker Income Protection Benefit program. - An increase of \$532 (December 31, 2022 - \$462) from receivables and other assets to addback the insurance related receivables that were reclassified to Insurance contract liabilities upon transition to
+- Investments reflect an increase of \$2,699 (December 31, 2022 - \$2,422) representing the cumulative unrecognized investment returns lower than the long-term annualized return objective, net of investment expenses; offset by - A decrease of \$40 (December 31, 2022 - \$24) from cash and cash equivalents to exclude the restricted cash received from the Government of Ontario for the purpose of administering the COVID-19 Worker Income Protection Benefit program; and - An increase of \$543 (December 31, 2022 - \$462) from receivables and other assets to add back the insurance related receivables that were reclassified to insurance contract liabilities upon transition to

 IFRS 17 effective January 1, 2023.
 Under IFRS 17, all insurance related receivables are presented with insurance contract liabilities.
-However, since the Sufficiency Ratio is determined using methods and assumptions that are consistent with accepted actuarial practice for going concern valuations and has minimal impact upon the adoption of IFRS 17, these amounts are presented as part of Receivables and other assets.
+However, since the Sufficiency Ratio is determined using methods and assumptions that are consistent with accepted actuarial practice for going concern valuations and there was minimal impact upon the adoption of IFRS 17, these amounts are presented as part of Receivables and other assets.